 Flywheel Inspection

-If the ring gear on a flywheel is damaged it can often be removed and replaced.
-If the flywheels surface area has light surface cracks or scoring it can be resurfaced.
-Resurfacing a flywheel insures that it will have the proper flatness and smooth finish.
+If the ring gear on a flywheel is damaged, it can often be removed and replaced.
+If the flywheels surface area has light surface cracks or scoring, it can be resurfaced.
+Resurfacing a flywheel ensures that it has the proper flatness and smooth finish.
 The surface area must be smooth and not warped.
-Warpage reduces the contact area of the flywheel allowing it to slip.
+Warpage reduces the contact area of the flywheel, allowing it to slip.
 This slipping causes excessive heat, hotspots, and glazing.

-Whenever removing a flywheel from an engines crankshaft mark its position to the crankshaft and replace the flywheel in this same position during reassembly.
-This insures the balance of the flywheel to the engine.
+Whenever removing a flywheel from an engine's crankshaft, mark its position to the crankshaft.
+Replace the flywheel in this same position during reassembly.
+This ensures the balance of the flywheel to the engine.
 An unbalanced flywheel can cause excessive drivetrain vibration.